sy0218/Daily-Dev-Calendar/README.md

-# 📚 Daily Engineering Calendar
+# 📚 Daily Study Calendar
 > One commit a day, one step closer.

 ---